VainF/Torch-Pruning/README.md

 ### How it works
 Torch-Pruning provides some built-in mechanisms for network tracing, which run your model and then trace the computational graph just like ``torch.jit``.
 Further, a dependency graph will be established to record the dependency between all possible pruning operations.
 If you prune a single layer, torch-pruning will collect all affected layers by propagating your pruning operation on the dependency graph, and then return a `PruningPlan` for final pruning.
 All pruning indices will be automatically transformed and aligned if there are operations like ``torch.split`` or ``torch.cat``.

-Therefore, the pipeline can be visualized as the following images:
+The pipeline can be visualized as the following images:

 1. Trace the model as computational graph
 2. Build dependency graph.